NEO vs. Edmodo

 NEO School portal

 The NEO interface has a very intuitive and responsive design that adjusts based on the type of device.
 It provides attractive tile-based dashboards for students, teachers and administrators, a graphical class catalog, as well as simple pop-out navigation.
+NEO also has a unique “activity display” feature that indicates the level of activity within classes and groups using a pulsing indicator on their tiles together with real-time widgets that scroll through the latest activities.

 The Edmodo interface is based on the idea that a learning platform should closely resemble a social media site.
 Edmodo emulates Facebook’s interface, offering a landing page with a news feed, but no graphical dashboards, and no graphical catalog for classes, resources or users.
 The user interface may also seem outdated compared to the design of most modern LMS systems.